A diode is a component that lets current flow in one direction and blocks it from flowing in the other direction. It has two pins; anode and cathode.

 - Connect the positive test lead to the diode’s anode.

 - Connect the negative test lead to the diode’s cathode.

 - The multimeter display will show you the forward voltage of your diode.

 Things To Note About Diodes

 - You have to apply enough voltage in the “right” direction – from positive to negative – for the diode to start conducting.
-Usually this voltage is around 0.7V.
+Usually, this voltage is around 0.7 V to 1 V.

 - Diodes are not perfect components.
 If you apply voltage in the wrong direction, there will be a little bit of current flowing.
-This current is called “leakage current”.
+This current is called leakage current.

 - If you apply a high enough voltage in the “wrong” direction, the diode will break down and let current pass in this direction too.

 There are many different types of diodes.
 The most common ones are: